"The Living Truth"

 Daily the fellows analyzed, synthesized, and contextualized Nikki Giovanni's poetry and discussed their generational, contemporary relevance and historical framework.
 Groups presented lesson plans on incorporating Giovanni’s life and work in the classroom.
 Everyday was a moment of truth where we considered the underlying themes throughout Giovanni's work based on both life experiences and movements.

-to both receive it and give it."
+to both receive it

 -Dr. Joanne Gabbin